 Still, even with these two products, the best times to spray is not during the day.
 Very early morning or evening, when the air is cooler, there is little wind, and the wasps are in their nest is the best time to spray.
 And don’t forget to read the label.

-Calling an exterminator is still an option for those who don’t want to come anywhere near a wasp’s nest.
+Calling an exterminator is still an option for those of you who don’t want to come anywhere near a wasp’s nest.
 But if you are so inclined—and a bit vengeful—Knockdown coupled with the Knockdown Spray Extender works very well!